heyjames/autoHotKey/README.md

 * Automatically click the Left Mouse Button or E key several times a second by using Capslock

 ### custom
-* Redirects the Capslock to another key combination (Proximity chat for Insurgency: Sandstorm)
+* Binds Capslock to RCtrl
 * Alt + Backtick automatically types " site:reddit.com "

 ### jitter